pedrorolo/active_module/README.md

 ### Rich Java/C#-like enums
 This example is only to show the possibility.
-This would probably benefit from using a meta programming abstraction and there are already gems with this kind of functionality such as `enumerizable`
+This would probably benefit from using a meta programming abstraction and we will provide something like that in the future.

-In a real world project, I guess it would rather make sense to extend `ActiveModule::Base` or even `ActiveModel::Type::Value`.
-But here it goes for the sake of example.

 Java/C# enums allow defining methods on the enum, which are shared across all enum values: